 While the majority of dogs never bite humans, a large number do.
 Data from the Centers for Disease Control and Prevention show that 4.7 million dog bites happen in our country each year.
 Of those, around 800,000 are serious enough to require medical care.
 In 2015, a significant number of dog bite cases—28,000—were so bad that they required surgery.
 California leads the nation in the number of dog bites experienced by victims each year.
 ER visits for dog bite attacks rose to 38,000 in 2016.
-Domestic dog bites account for 77 percent of all animal bite injuries in California each year.
+Domestic dog bites account for 77 percent of all animal bite injuries in California annually.
 The average insurance settlement payout in California, according to State Farm, is roughly $37,000.

 If you were bitten or attacked by a dog, you have a limited window during which you can seek out damages for your injuries.
 This is known as the statute of limitations, and it is spelled out clearly under the California Code of Civil Procedure 335.1—you have two years to file a claim against the responsible party following the attack.